supertestnet/vanilla-js-browser-wallet/README.md

 It should be pretty self explanatory, there's a send button, a receive button, and the homepage displays your balance and backup words (which you can hide after you write them down).
 That's all.

 # Purpose
-This wallet is intended for use by JS hackers who want to add a basic bitcoin wallet to their website or chrome extension.
+This wallet is intended for use by JS hackers who want to add a basic non-custodial bitcoin wallet to their website or chrome extension.
 You can copy the code from here and use it elsewhere.

 # Limitations